arssivka/naomech/README.md

 ### Introduction

 We are the developers which trying to prepare the team of Nao robots for playing football.
-After expierencing of some problems
-(Nao can't walk stright. wtf, aldebaran -_-) we've diceded to develop this system.
+After expierencing some problems (Nao can't walk stright. wtf, aldebaran -_-) we've diceded to develop this system.
 We are not professionals, so if you think that what you see here is strange, it's normal.
 You are free to use this code, but try to use minimum of it and don't forget to add link to the authors.